Ho-mmd/meta-des/README.md

 # meta-hu (headunit) / Yocto Project layer

-Layers & Recipes compatible with Yocto Project (Released: Kirkstone)
+Layers & Recipes compatible with Yocto Project

 This layer Depends on